Gositi/discord-fs/README.md

 I am not responsible for any harm caused by using this program, including but not limited to loss of data or termination of your Discord account(s).
 Additionally, I am not affiliated with Discord and this program is not endorsed by Discord in any way.
-My personal interpretation of the Discord ToS is that this program is compliant, but I am not a lawyer and this does not constitute legal advice.
-Also note that the Discord ToS are subject to change at any moment, so even if this program was compliant when created it might not be now.